Tuesday, December 25, 2012

 Blackouts

-Yes, surprisingly there are two of them.
-First one is not described very profoundly.
-Just briefly that “I was clawing for the .45 when the chloroform found my face and my last memory was them dragging me.”
-Second time he’s drugged by LSD and description is much better.
+Surprisingly, there are two of them.
+The first one is described just briefly, “I was clawing for the .45 when the chloroform found my face, and my last memory was them dragging me.”
+The second is much better.
+He’s drugged by LSD, and the description is much better.
 Hammer sees some collage pictures of Buster Keaton, Guadalcanal, Woody Woodpecker, Lana Turner and Adolf Hitler.

 Cool lines: